scaleway/ultraviolet/CONTRIBUTING.md

 ## Creating an Issue

-You have an issue with Scaleway UI or you want to propose a new creative feature?
-First things first: [check that this issue hasn't been already opened or solved](https://github.com/scaleway/scaleway-ui/issues). 🔎
+You have an issue with Ultraviolet UI or you want to propose a new creative feature?
+First things first: [check that this issue hasn't been already opened or solved](https://github.com/scaleway/ultraviolet/issues). 🔎

 **You found a closed issue about a bug, but it's still here?**

-Please [open an issue](https://github.com/scaleway/scaleway-ui/issues/new/choose) mentioning closed issue with all details: how to reproduce it, screenshots and videos if you can.
+Please [open an issue](https://github.com/scaleway/ultraviolet/issues/new/choose) mentioning closed issue with all details: how to reproduce it, screenshots and videos if you can.

 **You didn't find any corresponding issue?**

-You can now [open an issue](https://github.com/scaleway/scaleway-ui/issues/new/choose) and choose most fitting template!
+You can now [open an issue](https://github.com/scaleway/ultraviolet/issues/new/choose) and choose most fitting template!
 Collect and describe as much information as possible.
 If you're opening an issue about a bug or a fix please describe how to reproduce, put some screenshots and even videos if you can.

 ## Creating a pull request